 Based on the 1989 Continental decision, the 4th Circuit reasoned that if a policy is covered by Virginia’s Omnibus Statute, a broad “other insurance” clause, such as National Liability’s, is automatically void.
 The 4th Circuit said that the district court erroneously interpreted Continental as “a blanket ruling allowing for enforcement of excess coverage clauses in all cases.”
 Instead, Continental is distinguishable from the yacht case, the 4th Circuit said, because the yacht case “involves an excess clause in a liability policy squarely within the statute.”

 National Liability’s “other insurance” clause was found void as an impermissible limitation on liability coverage based on a technicality in Virginia’s Omnibus Statute.
 Insurers must be aware of any statutory language that may void clauses in their policies, as this could come back to haunt them once an accident occurs.

-If you have any questions regarding this decision or how your insurance company’s policy language could be affected by state’s statutes, contact the experienced insurance fraud attorneys at Parker, LLP Attorneys at Law today.
+If you have any questions regarding this decision or how your insurance company’s policy language could be affected by state’s statutes, contact the experienced insurance fraud attorneys at Parker, PLLC Attorneys at Law today.